swatimahadevan/tp/docs/DeveloperGuide.md

 #### 3.4.1 Module-related models

 Module-related commands are managed by `ModuleManager`, which directly interacts with `StorageModule`.
+`StorageModule` in turn makes use of `ParserModule` to format and retrieve the module-related information.
 The following diagram illustrates how the classes related to module interact with each other.

 ![module architecture](images/module/Module.png)